 The introduction of Regulation (EU) 965/2012 saw the requirements of Compliance Monitoring introduced in lieu of Quality Systems for AOCs.
 It also saw the introduction of Compliance Monitoring for the Operators for whom it may have previously not been required.

-A fully integrated (Into the management system) Compliance Monitoring program within an EASA approved organisation is able to deliver far more than simple identification of non-compliances.
+A fully integrated (Into the management system) Compliance Monitoring program within an EASA-approved organization is able to deliver far more than the simple identification of non-compliance.

 It should ideally provide significant benefits to support the business by underpinning the Safety Management System (SMS).

-The course looks in detail at maximising the effectiveness of the EASA Management System Approach and to ensure the strongest possible Compliance Monitoring and reporting function.
+The course looks in detail at maximizing the effectiveness of the EASA Management System Approach and ensuring the strongest possible Compliance Monitoring and reporting function.

-The Course is specifically focused to meet the needs of Compliance Auditing staff from both the AOC and CAMO business areas.
+The Course is specifically focused on meeting the needs of Compliance Auditing staff from both the AOC and CAMO business areas.

 – Abbreviations and Terms